Active Substance: atazanavir sulphate

 Treatment with Reyataz should be started by a doctor who has experience in the treatment of HIV infection.

 For adults (aged 18 years or over), the recommended dose is 300 mg once a day.
 In younger patients, the dose of Reyataz depends on body weight.
 There is no suitable dose for patients weighing less than 15 kg.
-Each dose must be taken with 100 mg ritonavir and food.
+Each dose must be taken with food.
+Reyataz is normally given with ritonavir to boost its action although in specific cases doctors can consider stopping ritonavir.

 How does Reyataz work?